-- 2.2.1 All briefs must be uniform in style, in 12-point Times New Roman font for all brief contents with the exception of the cover page.
+2.2.1 All briefs must be uniform in style, in 12-point Times New Roman font for all brief contents with the exception of the cover page.
 Footnotes must be in 10-point font.
 Headings and subheadings may be highlighted, italicized, or bolded.
-Failure to comply with the font requirements will result in a two (2) point deduction from the Competitor's final brief score. - 2.2.2 All briefs must have one-inch margins on all sides.
+Failure to comply with the font requirements will result in a two-point deduction from the team's final brief score.

+2.2.2 All briefs must have one-inch margins on all sides.
 Page numbers may be placed outside these margins.
-Quotes of more than fifty (50) words shall be formatted in accordance with The Bluebook: A Uniform System of Citation 21st Edition ("The Bluebook") and indented from the main text on the left and right one inch. - 2.2.3 All briefs must only use double-spaced text.
-Footnotes, headings, subheadings may be single spaced; quotes longer than fifty (50) words shall be single-spaced per The Bluebook.
-Failure to comply with these spacing requirements will result in a two (2) point deduction from the Competitor's final brief score. - 2.2.4 All briefs must include a cover page, table of contents, table of authorities, statement of jurisdiction, questions presented, summary of relevant facts, summary of the argument, argument, and conclusion.
-Briefs must use citations as prescribed by the current edition of The Bluebook. - 2.2.5 Cover pages should include the name of the court (i.e. The Supreme Court of the United States), the name of the case, the title of the document (i.e. Brief for Respondents or Brief for Petitioner), the team number in the bottom right hand corner, and the word count in the bottom right hand corner. - 2.2.6 All briefs must be thirty (30) pages or fewer in length.
-Any partially filled page will count as one (1) page.
-This page limit does not include the cover page, table of contents, or table of authorities.
-The page limit is inclusive of the questions presented, summary of the facts, summary of the argument, argument, and conclusion sections, but should not include appendices.
+Quotes of more than fifty words shall be formatted in accordance with The Bluebook: A Uniform System of Citation - 21st Edition ("The Bluebook") and indented from the main text on the left and right one inch.

+2.2.3 All briefs must use double-spaced text.
+Footnotes, headings, subheadings may be single spaced; quotes longer than fifty words shall be single-spaced per The Bluebook.
+Failure to comply with these spacing requirements will result in a two-point deduction from the Competitor's final brief score.

+2.2.4 All briefs must include a cover page, table of contents, table of authorities, statement of jurisdiction, questions presented, summary of relevant facts, summary of the argument, argument, and conclusion.
+Briefs must use citations as prescribed by the current edition of The Bluebook.

+2.2.5 Cover pages should include the name of the court (i.e. The Supreme Court of the United States), the name of the case, the title of the document (i.e. Brief for Respondents or Brief for Petitioner), the team number on the bottom right-hand corner.

+2.2.6 All briefs must be thirty pages or fewer in length.
+Any partially filled page will count as one page.
+This page limit does not include the cover page, table of contents or table of authorities.
+The page limit is inclusive of the questions presented, summary of the facts, summary of the argument, argument, and conclusion sections.
 The cover page should not be numbered.
-Failure to comply with the page limit will result in a fifteen (15) point deduction per page over the limit from the Competitor's final brief score.
+Failure to comply with the page limit will result in a five-point deduction per page over the limit from the team's final brief score.

-- 2.2.7 The table of contents and table of authorities should be numbered using Roman numerals; the remainder of the brief, including appendices, should be numbered using Arabic numerals. - 2.2.8 All briefs must include a word count on the cover page.
-This includes headings, subheadings, and footnotes.
-This does not include the cover page, tables, and appendices.
-Include this word count on the bottom right-hand side of the cover page of the brief (e.g. "Word Count: \").
+2.2.7 The table of contents and table of authorities should be numbered using Roman numerals; the remainder of the brief should be numbered using Arabic numerals.